chembl/surechembl-data-client/README.md

 To obtain an FTP user and password, please contact the SureChEMBL team at the European Bioinformatics Institute.
 The database user and password should match that of the target RDBMS.

-The command will retrieve all data files for the given year (from the back file), and load the database with the data.
+This command will retrieve all data files for the given year (from the back file), and load the database with the data.
 Data records are typically added in batches for performance, and the script displays progress in the form of inserted record counts and timings.